Cubature methods to solve BSDEs: Error expansion and complexity control: Abstract

 \section{Abstract}

 We obtain an explicit error expansion for the solution of Backward Stochastic Differential Equations (BSDEs) using the cubature on Wiener spaces method.
 The result is proved under a mild strengthening of the assumptions needed for the application of the cubature method.
 The explicit expansion can then be used to construct implementable higher order approximations via Richardson-Romberg extrapolation.
-To allow for an effective efficiency improvement of the interpolated algorithm, we introduce an additional projection on sparse grids, and study the resulting complexity reduction.
-Numerical examples are provided to illustrate our results.
+To allow for an effective efficiency improvement of the interpolated algorithm, we introduce an additional projection on finite grids through interpolation operators.
+We study the resulting complexity reduction in the case of the linear interpolation.

 {\fnsymbol{footnote}}

 {\arabic{footnote}}